WhoIsSethDaniel/nvim-go-client-examples/README.md

 ```

 #### Functions
-The example code creates two five new functions.
+The example code creates five new functions.
 It does this using p.HandleFunction like so:
 ```
   p.HandleFunction(&plugin.FunctionOptions{Name: "Upper"},
       func(args []string) (string, error) {